 However, during the rally, he gave generics ideas such as “save water, save electricity, and at the same time, shop around for the best prices, and be a smart consumer”.

-Coming from a middle-income household and living in a four-room HDB flat, I feel the squeeze of our rising cost of living as well.
+As an average Singaporean, I feel the squeeze of our rising cost of living as well.
 I care about other households going through the same.

 While I do not promise that after implementing all my tips, your bill would automatically be below $50.
 I am sure that by applying some of them, you’d see significant savings.